 For all of us, over time, palpable details of life events and places lived grow dim and fade.
-Persistently grasping in the mist of memory, our hearts long to reminisce and keep possession of even the smallest thread of sentiment and detail.
+Persistently grappling in the mist of our memory, our hearts long to reminisce and keep possession of even the smallest thread of sentiment and detail.